sulfo/xml-sitemap-feed/readme.txt

 * Except by _re-saving_ older posts from time to time (keeping the lastmod date fairly recent) there is no way to manually control the priority of individual posts/pages in the sitemap.
 See the Faq's for more.
 * This plugin does not ping any search engines.
 But then, WordPress does this by default already via the Ping-o-Matic service so why bother?
 See the Faq's for more.
 * Because the feed is dynamically created, on _very_ large sites the creation process might take a while.
 Search engines are said to have a short fuse about waiting for a sitemap, so you may want to consider using a cache plugin that also (pre)caches feeds.
 If you are unfamiliar with caching and server setup start with an easy caching plugin such as **Quick Cache**.
 For more options (and better performance) you might find solace in **WP Super Cache** or **W3 Total Cache**.
+* On **VERY** large sites (read: over 10.000 posts) with limited memory assigned to PHP, the generation of the sitemap might cause a problem when the process runs out of memory.
+See the FAQ's for tips to increase the PHP memory limit on your server.

 = Translations =